-Outcome 2: Parks, facilities and open spaces

-Objective Key initiatives Provide a network of safe, high-quality parks and open space to meet community needs now and in the future Use strategic assessments, parks management plans and the open space network plan to identify gaps in the provision of open space and play equipment to meet the needs of our diverse communities.
+Outcome two: Parks, facilities, and open spaces Objective Some of the key initiatives that will help us meet our objectives Provide a network of safe, high-quality parks and open space to meet community needs now and in the future Use strategic assessments, parks management plans and the open space network plan to identify gaps in the provision of open space and play equipment to meet the needs of our diverse communities.
 Investigate opportunities identified in the Barry's Point Reserve Service Assessment to further develop the reserve.
-Install sunshades at playgrounds or consider planting trees to provide natural shade cover as funding permits Provide a range of play and active recreation opportunities for all ages and abilities in our local parks reserves, and marine environment.
+Install sunshades at playgrounds or consider planting trees to provide natural shade cover as funding permits.
+Provide a range of play and active recreation opportunities for all ages and abilities in our local parks, reserves, and marine environment.
 Collaborate with the community to understand and eliminate barriers in accessing council facilities.
 Parks and facilities are designed and maintained to meet the needs of our growing and diverse communities Advocate to Auckland Council's Governing Body for increased funding to maintain, renew and enhance community facilities to ensure they are fit for purpose.
 Our parks and open spaces feel safe and welcoming We will consider all options to improve our existing parks and places to make them safer, more attractive, and usable.
 Work with local communities when developing or renewing community spaces to gain their input into design, landscaping, street furniture and play equipment so that these spaces reflect the diversity and identity of each area.
 Community facilities are fit for purpose Progress improvements to service delivery following the completion of the Takapuna Needs Assessment.
 Advocate for greater priority to be given to the upgrade or extension of the Sunnynook Community Centre.